rchan003/cross-domain-gin/README.md

 python scripts/run_experiments.py
 ```

-### DDI Training with Transfer Learning
+### 2. DDI Training with Transfer Learning

-Run the transfer learning experiments using the pretrained JSSP models by first setting the DDI experiment configuration in `config.py`.
+Run the transfer learning experiments using the pretrained JSSP in models by first setting the DDI experiment configuration in `config.py`.
 Then run the command below to start the experiments.
 Logs and results will be saved under `DDI/logs` and `DDI/results` in subdirectories named after `DDI_EXPERIMENT_SET_NAME`.

-For each pretrained JSSP model (`best_gin_incumbent.pth`), the code performs multiple training runs under two conditions: random initialization (control) and initialization from pretrained weights.
+For each pretrained JSSP model (`best_gin_incumbent.pth`) in the `JSSP/results` folder, the code performs multiple training runs under two conditions: random initialization (control) and initialization from pretrained weights.
 Each paired run uses the same random seed schedule to ensure a fair comparison.

 ```bash
 cd DDI
 python scripts/run_experiments.py
 ```

-## 📊 Analyzing Results
+### 3. Analyzing Results

 After DDI experiments finish, use the scripts under `transfer_learning/scripts/` to aggregate CSV logs, compare random versus pretrained initialization, and produce figures and statistical summaries.
 Run **`plot_results.py` first**: it scans `DDI/results/<experiment-set>/` (where `<experiment-set>` matches `DDI_EXPERIMENT_SET_NAME` in `config.py`), builds a cached `raw_data.csv`, and writes plots under `transfer_learning/experiment_results/<experiment-set>/`.
 Then run **`analyze_results.py`** on the same experiment set: it reads `transfer_learning/experiment_results/<experiment-set>/data/raw_data.csv` and writes reports under `transfer_learning/experiment_results/<experiment-set>/stats/`.